Neil Horan: Dismissal from priesthood

-On 20 January 2005, Kevin McDonald, the Archbishop of Southwark (South London), laicised Horan.
+On 20 January 2005, Kevin McDonald, the Archbishop of Southwark, laicised Horan, who had not worked as a priest for 10 years for health reasons including depression.
 Horan later made the following statement to the press: "I completely reject this decision.
 I appeal to the much higher court of heaven and the court of Jesus Christ ...
 I now cannot preach, I cannot give out Communion - I am little more than a pagan."

 Legal restraints

 On 13 April 2007, Horan was served with an Anti-Social Behaviour Order (ASBO) banning him from entering, on the day of the race, any of the London boroughs that the course of the London Marathon passed through.

 Other appearances

-Britain's Got Talent

 Horan auditioned for Series 3 of Britain's Got Talent in 2009 (airing 16 May) performing an Irish jig in traditional costume.
 The judges put Horan through to the second round.
 He was allowed to perform on the show because the producers "did not know" who he was.
 The makers of the show, TalkbackThames and Syco, defended showing Horan's audition on the show.
 Horan then appeared on The Ray D'Arcy Show on Today FM and revealed that he did not get through to the next stage.